Tuition for 2022-23

 Families can take steps to ensure confidentiality.
 Your family should use school-established channels for submitting an application, as well as disputing or appealing a financial aid decision.
 Additionally, your family should respect confidentiality by not disclosing financial aid outcomes to any other community members.

 The financial aid deadline has passed.
 Can I still apply?

 Submitting an application by the deadline is critical as most funding is allocated soon after the deadline.
 Families new to Avenues are encouraged to reach out to the admissions office to learn if any funding remains for students.
-Please note: Late applications for returning families will not be considered for any increase in financial aid.
-Applications more than one month late will likely result in a reduced award or no award, depending on the availability of funds.

 Does Avenues offer a sibling discount?